 Keep things flexible

-Week plan is a guide for the week to help you perform efficiently with ease.
+A weekly plan is a guide for the week to help you perform efficiently and with ease.
 Things may not go the way they were planned so always be flexible to modify the plan.
 Be open to rescheduling if you think it will help you deliver better on another day or if an unexpected situation arises without the guilt of not following your plan.

 Weekly planning is absolutely essential to planning.
 It is perfect to bridge the gap between the vision of goal setting and daily tasks.